-French boatbuilding giant says Le Figaro fleet will sail foiling monohulls from 2019
+French boatbuilding giant launches the boat the Figaro fleet will sail from 2019

 Bénéteau announces production foiling monohull

 Bénéteau has announced that, from 2019, Le Figaro, the French singlehanded coastal and offshore series, will celebrate its 50th anniversary by racing a new fleet of foiling monohulls built by the French giant.
 The announcement concludes much speculation about the replacement for the Figaro 2 that was introduced in 2003.
 There seemed little doubt that, whatever the Figaro 3 was, it would be a foiler, but many expected the replacement to follow the vogue for foiling multihulls.